-- § 53 Planning and selection of all activities and construction must take place in a manner to cause the least possible pollution, disturbance or other environmental impacts; - § 52 The best available techniques must be used, including fewer polluting facilities, machinery, equipment, processes and technologies should be applied; - § 56 Impairment or negative impacts on the climate must be avoided; and
+- Planning and selection of all activities and construction must take place in a manner to cause the least possible pollution, disturbance or other environmental impacts; - The best available techniques must be used, including fewer polluting facilities, machinery, equipment, processes and technologies should be applied; - Impairment or negative impacts on the climate must be avoided; and

-§ 60 - Impairment of nature and the habitats of species in designated national and international nature conservation areas and species must be avoided.
+■ Impairment of nature and the habitats of species in designated national and international nature conservation areas and species must be avoided.

-When an exploitation licence is granted, the licensee needs to submit an exploitation plan for approval by the Greenland government (Section 19 of the Act), which includes submission of a closure plan (Section 43).
-Provided Section 19 and 43 approvals are granted, all specific constructions, processes, vehicles etc. must be individually approved under Section 86 of the Act.
+When an exploitation licence is granted, the licensee needs to submit an exploitation plan for approval by the Greenland government, which includes submission of a closure plan.
+Provided the above mentioned approvals are granted, all specific constructions, processes, vehicles etc. must be individually approved..